windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

 ## Reflection

 Really impressive project.
 I have looked forward to start this project since I check the curriculum of Udacity's SDC ND.
 I'm particularly grateful to Udacity for giving me the great opportunity with amazing students.
 From collecting data to design a network architecture, every parts were important.
 During completing this project, I could got used to Keras and python generator.
+I tried many data augmentation methods and visualized each layer's feature map.
+I could improve my Deep Learning knowledge.
 Above all, I extremely realized the importance of data quality.
 If I have a chance, I want to test it with real vehicle.